geosolutions-it/MapStore2/docs/developer-guide/context-editor-config.md

-# Configuration of Context Editor
+# Configuration for Context Editor

 Context editor plugins can be configured editing the `pluginsConfig.json` file.